-- Going from a cold to a warm environment may make redness and flushing worse
+- Going from a cold to a warm environment may make redness and flushing worsen

 Who is at risk?

-One in ten people in the UK are thought to have developed rosacea, although in many cases the symptoms are very mild.
-Those most likely to develop rosacea are fair skinned.
-Rosacea is rare in childhood and usually develops over a long period of time, starting in your 20s and more commonly appears in the 30-50 age range.
-The disorder has been associated with menopause.
+One in ten people in the UK are thought to have rosacea, although in many cases the symptoms are very mild.
+Rosacea is more visible in fair skin.
+Rosacea is rare in childhood and develops more commonly in the 30-50 age range.
+The disorder has been associated with hormonal changes, menopause.
 Woman are more often affected than men but the condition tends to be more severe in men.
 It is widely believed that the condition is on the increase, and although people regard it to be an older persons' disease, it isn't.
 There are now more people than ever suffering from rosacea who are in their late teens and early 20s.

 In more advanced cases of rosacea, a condition called rhinophyma may develop.
 Rhinophyma is the thickened and bumpy skin on the nose caused when the oil glands enlarge causing a bulbous, enlarged red nose and puffy cheeks.

 Thick bumps can develop on the lower half of the nose and cheeks.
 It is a very uncommon symptom of rosacea, although if it does occur, cosmetic surgery or laser treatment can be used to resurface the thickened skin.
 The Fraxel Re:Pair CO2 Laser can be very effective at improving this condition.
 Rhinophyma rarely occurs in women.